sheltermanager/asm3/doc/manual/options.rst

   their browser open and idle for this many minutes, the system will automatically log them out.

+* Enable location filters: Location filters allow a user account to be restricted to only viewing animals in set internal locations.
+With this option enabled, a location filter field will appear on the system users screen allowing you to set the locations a user account is restricted to viewing.

 * When displaying person names in lists, use the format: In movement books, donation books, the waiting list, etc. when showing person names, ASM can use different formats if you want surname first for sorting, etc.